Skip to content

 Sandra Kramerová shows in 'Majka' that much fight is still needed for women's emancipation: how a good performance can still make you feel like you're missing something

 Creating a character you really feel involved with as an audience is what dance maker Sandra Kramerová is rock solid at.
 Her solo performance Majka drags me along from the start.
-But precisely because she performs her choreography so strongly, I am left afterwards with the feeling that I am missing something.
+But precisely because she performs her choreography so strongly, I am left with the feeling afterwards that I am missing something.
 That's a wonderful experience.
 It's not going well...

 Museum of Austerity shows the bitter face of austerity cuts